-Net loss from discontinued operations in the fourth quarter of fiscal 2022 primarily reflected commercial claim expense that was virtually unchanged from the fourth quarter of fiscal 2021, and net foreign exchange gains, which increased slightly from the fourth quarter of fiscal 2021.
+Net loss from discontinued operations in the fourth quarter of fiscal 2023 primarily reflected commercial claim expense that was virtually unchanged from the fourth quarter of fiscal 2022, and net foreign exchange losses compared to foreign exchange gains in the fourth quarter of fiscal 2022.

-Highlights for the year ended March 31, 2022:
+Highlights for the year ended March 31, 2023:

-Net loss from continuing operations in fiscal 2022 of \$5.8 million primarily reflected a \$3 million loss recognized on revaluation of long-term debt and \$2.8 million of general and administrative expenses, which decreased slightly from fiscal 2021 primarily due to Company's cost saving efforts partially offset by increased legal fees.
-Net loss from continuing operations in fiscal 2021 of \$3.1 million primarily reflected a provision of \$2.2 million for the Compensation Claim case related to the Chattak field in Bangladesh (refer to Note 21(a) of the consolidated financial statements for the year ended March 31, 2022 for further details) and \$2.9 million of general and administrative expenses, partially offset by a refund of \$1.8 million for income taxes previously withheld from interest earned on previous tax refunds received by a subsidiary in India.
+Net loss from continuing operations in fiscal 2023 of \$2.0 million primarily reflected \$2.0 million of general and administrative expenses, which decreased from fiscal 2022 primarily due to decreased legal fees.
+Net loss from continuing operations in fiscal 2022 of \$5.8 million primarily reflected a \$3 million loss recognized on revaluation of long-term debt and \$2.8 million of general and administrative expenses.

-Net income from discontinued operations in fiscal 2022 of \$4.0 million primarily reflected other income of \$5.3 million as a result of a GST refund received in India in May 2021 and net foreign exchange gains of \$0.4 million, partially offset by \$1.8 million of commercial claim expense that was virtually unchanged from fiscal 2021.
+Net income from discontinued operations in fiscal 2023 of \$0.8 million reflected an income tax recovery of \$1.8 million as a result of an income tax refund received in India and net foreign exchange gains of \$0.8 million compared to \$0.4 million in fiscal 2022, partially offset by commercial claim expense that was virtually unchanged from fiscal 2022.
+Net income from discontinued operations for fiscal 2022 also reflected other income of \$5.3 million as a result of a goods and services tax refund received in India.